opentable/octopress/source/_posts/2014-05-15-managing-windows-features-with-puppet.markdown

 date: 2014-05-15 16:12:38 +0100
 comments: true
 author: pstack
-categories: [Configuration Management, DevOps, PowerShell, Puppet]
+categories: [Configuration Management, DevOps, PowerShell, Puppet, Windows, WindowsFeature]
 ---
 Back in June 2013, I wrote about [Windows Feature Management with PowerShell]().
 We have since released a Puppet module that will do this for us.
 We originally wrote PowerShell: